Travel Ideas

 5. Dinan

-A small cozy town with half-timbered houses with less than 12,000 inhabitants.
-Unlike Saint-Malo, it was virtually unscathed during World War II and has retained its appearance since the early 20th century.
+A small, cozy town with half-timbered houses and a population of fewer than 12,000 people.
+Unlike Saint-Malo, it was barely affected during World War II and has preserved its appearance since the early 20th century.

 Dinan